 Figure 37 below shows the differences in repair rates between manufacturers that participated in the canvassing targeting the Houston zip codes and a control group.
 During this phase of the coordinated canvass, vehicle manufacturers participating in the canvass had, on average, over nine times more repairs than the control group over the same nine-week period.
-Canvassing manufacturers observed approximately 301 repairs for every 1,000 unrepaired vehicles that were canvassed, while non-canvassing manufacturers observed approximately 32 repairs for every 1,000 unrepaired vehicles over the same period of time involving similarly-aged vehicles.
+Canvassing manufacturers observed approximately 301 repairs for every 1,000 unrepaired vehicles that were canvassed, while non-canvassing manufacturers observed approximately 32 repairs for every 1,000 unrepaired vehicles.